Enchanting illuminations and wandering in a sea of lights: The Christmas Garden Berlin transports you to a winter wonderland.

-(**Up to 5 persons: a) 2 adults and up to 3 children aged 6 up to and including 14 years of age or b) 1 adult and up to 4 children aged 6 up to and including 14 years of age)
+- (**Up to 5 persons: a) 2 adults and up to 3 children aged 6 to 14 inclusive or b) 1 adult and up to 4 children aged 6 to 14 inclusive)

 The Christmas Garden Berlin is located in the Botanical Garden in Berlin-Lichterfelde.
 Unfortunately, the Botanical Garden does not have parking, but can be easily reached by bus, S-Bahn (overground train) and U-Bahn (underground train).
 If you arrive by car, there are also several multi-storey car parks in the vicinity that are subject to charges.
 We recommend travelling by public transport.

 - S-Bahn(overground train): S1 Botanischer Garten